KianMun-oracle/developer/java-management/set-up-of-management-agent/set-up-of-management-agent.md

 1. Use the downloaded **Agent Installer** `jms_setup_<version-number>_<os-type>.tar.gz` and **configuration file** `JMS_agent_configuration.rsp` for MacOS.
 Ensure that the **Agent Installer** and **configuration file** are in the **same folder.**

 2. Navigate to the directory containing the agent installer files using the cd command.
 There is a `README.txt` in the folder.
-Read the `README.txt` for more details on installing the Managment Agent.
+Read the `README.txt` for more details on installing the Management Agent.

 3. Open terminal and run the following command.